Capital Southwest (NASDAQ:CSWC) PT Lowered to $23.00

 Institutional Investors Weigh In On Capital Southwest

 Large investors have recently modified their holdings of the business.
 Total Clarity Wealth Management Inc. grew its holdings in shares of Capital Southwest by 14.0% during the fourth quarter.
 Total Clarity Wealth Management Inc. now owns 3,136 shares of the asset manager’s stock worth $79,000 after buying an additional 386 shares in the last quarter.
-Washington Trust Advisors Inc. grew its holdings in shares of Capital Southwest by 23.9% in the second quarter.
-Washington Trust Advisors Inc. now owns 4,174 shares of the asset manager’s stock valued at $77,000 after purchasing an additional 806 shares during the period.
-Quantbot Technologies LP grew its holdings in shares of Capital Southwest by 4,740.0% in the first quarter.
-Quantbot Technologies LP now owns 4,840 shares of the asset manager’s stock valued at $114,000 after purchasing an additional 4,740 shares during the period.
+Washington Trust Advisors Inc. grew its holdings in shares of Capital Southwest by 23.9% during the second quarter.
+Washington Trust Advisors Inc. now owns 4,174 shares of the asset manager’s stock worth $77,000 after buying an additional 806 shares in the last quarter.
+Quantbot Technologies LP grew its holdings in shares of Capital Southwest by 4,740.0% during the first quarter.
+Quantbot Technologies LP now owns 4,840 shares of the asset manager’s stock worth $114,000 after buying an additional 4,740 shares in the last quarter.
 Great West Life Assurance Co.
-Can grew its holdings in shares of Capital Southwest by 10.3% in the first quarter.
+Can grew its holdings in shares of Capital Southwest by 10.3% during the first quarter.
 Great West Life Assurance Co.
-Can now owns 7,765 shares of the asset manager’s stock valued at $196,000 after purchasing an additional 726 shares during the period.
-Finally, Guggenheim Capital LLC grew its holdings in shares of Capital Southwest by 12.1% in the first quarter.
-Guggenheim Capital LLC now owns 9,338 shares of the asset manager’s stock valued at $222,000 after purchasing an additional 1,010 shares during the period.
+Can now owns 7,765 shares of the asset manager’s stock worth $196,000 after buying an additional 726 shares in the last quarter.
+Finally, Guggenheim Capital LLC grew its holdings in shares of Capital Southwest by 12.1% during the first quarter.
+Guggenheim Capital LLC now owns 9,338 shares of the asset manager’s stock worth $222,000 after buying an additional 1,010 shares in the last quarter.
 Hedge funds and other institutional investors own 24.47% of the company’s stock.

 About Capital Southwest